natescherer/ChangelogManagement/README.md

 ![Appveyor Build Status](https://ci.appveyor.com/api/projects/status/github/natescherer/ChangelogManagement?svg=true&branch=master)

 ChangelogManagement is a PowerShell module designed for easy manipulation of Changelog files in [Keep a Changelog 1.0.0](https://keepachangelog.com/en/1.0.0/) format.

+The primary feature is automatic updating of changelogs at release time as part of build/release scripts via the Update-Changelog cmdlet. (i.e. Automating the process of moving Unreleased changes into a new release tagged with today's date and a version number supplied via a parameter.)

-Features include:
+Other features include:

 - Creating new changelog files via New-Changelog
 - Adding new changes to changelog files via Add-ChangelogData
 - Getting changelog contents (parsed into a PowerShell object) via Get-ChangelogData
-- Updating changelogs at release time via Update-Changelog
 - Converting changelogs into other formats via Convertfrom-Changelog

 ## Getting Started

-ChangelogManagement is designed to be cross-platform and fully compatible with Windows PowerShell 3+ and PowerShell Core 6+.
+ChangelogManagement is designed to be cross-platform and fully compatible with Windows PowerShell 5.0+ and PowerShell Core 6.0+.

 ### Prerequisites